 I suggest that you begin by reading the section on Infants and Sleep, for a general framing of the issue, including my bias toward keeping infants near you during sleep.
 (Why this bias?
 Because it gets you more sleep, and reduces the risk of SIDS for your baby.)

-If you're considering Ferbering, you might want to read my biased view on that.
-Finally, I recommend that you check out Toddlers and Sleep for step by step recommendations on teaching a little one to sleep on her own.
+If you're considering Ferbering, you might also want to read my biased view on that.